M249 Squad Automatic Weapon: Persian Gulf War

 A supply of 929 M249 SAWs was issued to personnel from the U.S. Army and Marine Corps during the Persian Gulf War.
-Although exposure to combat was scarce, M249 gunners who were involved in fighting mainly used their weapons to provide cover fire for friendly maneuvering troops from fixed positions, rather than maneuvering with them.
-There were many complaints about the weapons clogging up with sand after prolonged use in the desert environment.
+Although exposure to combat was scarce, M249 gunners who were involved in fighting mainly used their machine guns to provide cover fire for friendly maneuvering troops from fixed positions, rather than maneuvering with them.
+There were many complaints about the M249 clogging up with sand after prolonged use in the desert environment.

 War in Afghanistan

-The standard squad automatic weapon in Afghanistan was the M249 with PIP kit, which served alongside its heavier counterpart, the M240 machine gun.
-Most M249s were given a collapsible buttstock immediately prior to the invasion to reduce its length and make the weapons more practical for parachuting and close-quarters combat.
-Special Operations troops typically favored the shorter Para version of the weapon, which weighs much less.
+The standard squad automatic weapon in Afghanistan was the M249 SAW with the PIP kit, which served alongside its heavier counterpart, the M240 machine gun.
+Most M249s were given a collapsible buttstock immediately prior to the invasion to reduce its length and make the M249 more practical for parachuting and close-quarters combat.
+Special Operations troops typically favored the shorter Para variant of the M249, which weighs much less.

 A report entitled Lessons Learned in Afghanistan was released by Lieutenant Colonel Charlie Dean and SFC Sam Newland of the U.S. Army Natick Soldier Center in 2002.
-They found that 54% of SAW gunners had problems maintaining their weapons, and 30% reported that the gun rusted easily.
+They found that 54% of SAW gunners had problems maintaining their M249s, and 30% reported that the gun rusted easily.
 Soldiers reported ammunition boxes rattling and falling off.
-80% percent of soldiers surveyed were pleased with the weapon's accuracy and lethality, yet only 64% claimed they were "confident in their weapon".
-Weapons clogging up with sand in the desert seems to be the main complaint.
+80% percent of soldiers surveyed were pleased with the light machine gun's accuracy and lethality, yet only 64% claimed they were "confident in their weapon".
+M249s clogging up with sand in the desert seems to be the main complaint.